Nike Shox

-Nike Shox is a support system feature in several of Nike’s flagship sneakers, first released in 2000.
+Nike Shox is a support system feature in several of Nike's flagship sneakers, first released in 2000.
 The design is an arrangement of primarily polyurethane hollow columns in the midsole supporting the shoe's heel.
 Most models include four circular columns in a square formation to provide stability.
-Later variations sometimes added one or two additional smaller shox, or changed to triangular or rectangular formations.
+Later variations sometimes added additional columns, or changed to triangular or rectangular formations.